Skip to main content

 LEXINGTON; Ky. — Leni Ribeiro Leite is bringing to light South American works written in Latin, which brings together an ancient language modern nation-building.
 In the past, Latin had the power that English has today despite being a “dead language,” and many of these texts have not been translated due to their location and content.
 Ribeiro Leite, associate professor in the University of Kentucky College of Arts & Sciences' Department of Modern & Classical Languages, Literatures & Cultures.

 “I'm a classicist by formation I did my whole formation in Brazil,” she said.
 “I wasn't exactly the normal classicist in the sense that I double majored in classics, but also, in modern languages.
-I majored in Portuguese, and while I was doing my M.A. and my doctorate, I taught modern languages, and I think that gave me a
+I majored in Portuguese, and while I was doing my M.A. and my doctorate, I taught modern languages, and I think

 By Jesi Jones-Bowman